 - 1.5.
-The Sustainability Appraisal Report will be made available for consultation alongside the Regulation 18 Site Allocations DPD, as per the SEA regulations and National Planning Policy Framework and accompanying Planning Practice Guidance.
-All comments received will be considered and will contribute towards the Submission draft Sustainability Appraisal (i.e. the next formal stage of the adoption process). - 1.6.
+The Sustainability Appraisal Report will be made available for consultation alongside the Regulation 19 draft Submission Site Allocations DPD, as per the SEA regulations and National Planning Policy Framework and accompanying Planning Practice Guidance. - 1.6.
 If you wish to comment on these documents, these should be sent to: